 Harira is a traditional soup originally from Morocco.
 Popular as a starter but also eaten on its own as a light snack, Harira has many different variations and is mostly served during Ramadan, although it can be made throughout the year.
 There are many different ways to make Harira Soup and the recipes vary from family to family.

 Also known as a Moroccan Meatball tagine, this famous dish it properly one of the most well known and loved.
-A favorite of children and adults alike, Kefta Mkaouara is a beautiful dish of petite, cherry-sized meatballs in a zesty homemade tomato sauce.
+A favourite of children and adults alike, Kefta Mkaouara is a beautiful dish of petite, cherry-sized meatballs in a zesty homemade tomato sauce.
 Delicious!

 A North African staple couscous is used a lot in Moroccan cooking and is incredibly versatile.

 B’stilla is pronounced pas-tee-ya.
-This delicious pie is traditionally made with young pigeon for special occasions, however while in Marrakech you will find chicken and lamb versions as well.
+This delicious pie is traditionally made with young pigeon for special occasions, however, while in Marrakech you will find chicken and lamb versions as well.
 Pastilla is said to be unique to Morocco, it’s intricate and grand, fabulously rich and totally delicious.